volodymyrhudyma/blog/content/blog/a-complete-guide-to-server-sent-events-in-javascript.md

 The default event type used by Server-Sent Events is a **message**.

-A custom event can be sent by specifying the **event** at the event start:
+A custom event can be sent by specifying the **event** at the start:

 ```javascript
 client.res.write(`event: join\ndata: ${JSON.stringify(message)}\n\n`);
 ```

-And then the client can listen for that event:
+And then the client can listen for this event:

 ```javascript
 eventSource.addEventListener("join", handleReceiveMessage);